dorktype/LICE/README.md

 ----------------------|:-----------------------------------------------------------
- struct               | Plain structures (no forward declaring) union                | Standard unions (no forward declaring) initializer list     | Initializer lists are supported for arrays only, currently.
+ struct               | Plain structures (no forward declaring) union                | Standard unions (no forward declaring) initializer list     | Works for arrays an structures

-Support for declaring structures and unions inside functions, is supported as well as anywhere a typename is expected, e.g a function argument.
+Support for declaring structures and unions inside functions is supported as well as anywhere a typename is expected, e.g a function argument.
+Initializer lists work on char arrays as well with the use of strings, e.g:
+`struct { char a[6]; } v = { "hello" };` works.

 ### Pointers
 Pointers work how they typically would work, you can define one,